 Quality not as good as others

 3 | Pikwizard

-Pikwizard have thousands of stock photos available amongst multiple categories.
+Pikwizard has thousands of stock photos available amongst multiple categories.
 After going through their images I can confirm the quality is very high, especially considering the content is free.
-Thankfully Pikwizard aren’t into cheesy poses as they present more natural photos.
+Thankfully Pikwizard isn’t into cheesy poses as they present more natural photos.
 If it’s people you’re after, you’ll find plenty of choice on their site.